What is Empower Farms?

 Still not sure?
 Reach out to us and we’ll be happy to discuss.

-- Vegetables including carrots, lettuces, spinach, Swiss chard, radishes, turnips, cilantro, bok choy, collards, kale, arugula, broccoli, cabbage, cauliflower, beets, celery, onions, tomatoes, kohlrabi, cucumbers, squashes, fennel, avocados, okra
+Vegetables including carrots, lettuces, spinach, Swiss chard, radishes, turnips, cilantro, bok choy, collards, kale, arugula, broccoli, cabbage, cauliflower, beets, celery, onions, tomatoes, kohlrabi, cucumbers, squashes, fennel, avocados, and okra

-- Fruits including papayas, bananas, guavas, peaches, mangoes, mulberries
+Fruits including papayas, bananas, guavas, peaches, mangoes, starfruit, loquats, tamarinds, and mulberries

-- Herbs including basil, cilantro, parsley, chives, moringa
+Herbs including basil, cilantro, parsley, chives, moringa, and turmeric

 How can I buy Empower Farms products?

 We sell our products via a CSA (Community Supported Agriculture) program which delivers to selected areas.
 A CSA works like a subscription box.
 Purchase a membership, and each week you’ll receive a box of what we are harvesting on the farm.
-The CSA season runs from October to May.
+The CSA season runs from November to May, with sign-up typically opening in August.

 Interested in buying wholesale?
 Contact us.